 With deferment, you temporarily postpone making loan payments.
 Importantly, interest will not accrue on subsidized loans (such as Direct Subsidized Loans or Federal Perkins Loans) during deferment.
 However, interest will continue to accrue on other types of student loans.

-Finally, forbearance is a complete suspension of all loan payments due to some sort of life hardship (such as job loss).
+Finally, forbearance is either a temporary reduction or suspension of all loan payments due to some sort of life hardship (such as job loss).
 Unlike deferment, interest will continue to accrue on all types of loans while they’re in forbearance.
 For this reason, you should typically consider forbearance only if deferment or income-driven repayment aren’t good options.